exercism/go/exercises/concept/lasagna-master/.docs/introduction.md

 }
 ```

-## Pointers

-Functions in Go pass their arguments by value.
-This means that the arguments are copied and any changes to the arguments passed to the function will stay inside the function.
+## Pass by Value vs. Pass by Reference

+It is also important to clarify the concept of passing by value and passing by reference.

+First, let's clarify passing by value.
+In the example below, when we pass the variable `val` to the function `MultiplyByTwo`, we passed a copy of `val`.
+Because of this, `newVal` has the updated value `4` but the original variable `val` is still `2`.
+Behind the scene, Go essentially makes a copy of the original value so that only this copy, a.k.a. `v`, is modified by the function.

 ```go
 val := 2